Get started

 ]

-Remember: invited users are only able to access devices you’ve invited them to share.
+Remember: invited users are only able to access machines you've invited them to share.
 Access rules further limit what they can access.
-Although the rule *:80,443 seems like it allows access to all devices, it only further restricts their access to the ports we’ve specified.
+Although the rule *:80,443 seems like it allows access to all machines, it only further restricts their access to the ports we've specified.

-Sharing does not expose ACL tags to the other tailnet.
+Sharing does not expose tag to the other tailnet.
 All tag information is stripped and cannot be used in the tailnet policy file of the other tailnet.

 Sharing & Subnets (subnet routers)

-Shared nodes do not advertise subnets to the tailnets they’re shared into, while inviting external users into your tailnet will give them access to subnet routers.
+Shared machines do not advertise subnets to the tailnets they're shared into, while inviting external users into your tailnet will give them access to subnet routers.

 Sharing & Exit Nodes